 Extensions Guide

 HCDF has a built-in extension mechanism that allows vendor-specific or domain-specific data to live alongside the core schema without modifying it.
-Extensions use reverse-DNS domain identifiers and explicit versioning to prevent conflicts and allow evolution.
+Extensions use reverse-DNS domain identifiers by convention and may declare a version to prevent conflicts and allow evolution.

 How Extensions Work

-An <extension> element can appear as a child of any <comp>.
-It carries a domain attribute (reverse-DNS identifier) and a version attribute.
-Inside, any well-formed XML is accepted.
+An <extension> element can appear at document level, at component level, or on a joint.
+It carries a required domain attribute (a reverse-DNS identifier by convention) and an optional version attribute.
+Inside, it accepts arbitrary well-formed child elements.
 The HCDF schema declares xs:any processContents="lax" for the extension body, so the core validator will not reject unknown elements.

 <extension domain="org.example.my-domain" version="1.0">